My Design Process

 Phase 3: Reflect

-The following step is to produce concepts and solutions from these big ideas.
+Following, I produce concepts and solutions from these big ideas.
 I love sketching user-scenarios out to see the solution in context.
 I’ll work with sponsor users and other users in the solution ecosystem.
 These ideas are developed just far enough to be imaginable but not too far, so that they become “expensive” or too cherished to throw away.